XerxesCabadingRamos/Final-Proposal-CS2/docs/Quarter3Updates.md

 - **Audrey Salvo** – Participated in system planning discussions and helped review the project structure and documentation.

-- **Daniel Bustamante** – Assisted in organizing repository files and coordinating dataset preparation during earlier phases.

-- **Chanelle Suriba** – Contributed to proposal conceptualization and provided feedback on system design.
+- **Daniel Bustamante** – Assisted in organizing repository files and coordinating dataset preparation during earlier phases and contributed to proposal conceptualization and provided feedback on system design.

 - **Zoe Lara** – Helped in reviewing documentation and testing system outputs during development stages.